 You see, my great, great-grandfather—my mother’s mother’s mother’s father—was Wilson Fitzgerald of Camden, New Jersey, a “self-made” man.
 His son was John Lawrence Fitzgerald, whose wife was Adele Annie Kite.

-Emma Jane Widener is not very well known.
-She was born November 15, 1837, to John and Sarah Fulmer Widener, and was sister to the much more famous, Peter Arrell Brown Widener (PAB Widener), three years her senior, almost to the day.
+Emma Jane Widener is not very widely known.
+She was born November 15, 1837, to John and Sarah Fulmer Widener, and was sister to the much more famous, Peter Arrell Browne Widener (PAB Widener), three years her senior, almost to the day.

 George was the husband of Eleanor Elkins—the name Elkins, itself, being by no means unknown.
 George, Eleanor, and son Harry Elkins Widener, were to sail R.M.S.
 Titanic.
 George and Harry would “go down with the ship.”
 Eleanor, of course, was put aboard a lifeboat.
 In her grief, desiring to memorialize her husband and son, she donated funds to create Widener Library at Harvard University, in memoriam.